greenm01/vb4x/docs/vb4x_specs.md

 Orphaned fighter squadrons are scuttled if there is no remaining carrier capacity during a retreat.

 Escorted assets rejoin their surviving fleets during a retreat.
-If the fleet was destroyed they are captured as spoils of war.
+If the fleet was destroyed they are captured as spoils of war, with the exception of the scenario described in section 5.5.

 Starbases do not retreat.